andysellick/sliderbtn/README.md

 Options
 -------

-'numbering': 0 or 1, causes indexing of elements to either start from 0 or 1, defaults to 1
+**numbering**: 0 or 1, causes indexing of elements to either start from 0 or 1, defaults to 1

-'initial': -1 off, 0 or higher sets which link to initialise as the active one on load
+**initial**: -1 off, 0 or higher sets which link to initialise as the active one on load

-'initialInstant': sets whether initialisation of hilight should be instant or animated
+**initialInstant**: sets whether initialisation of hilight should be instant or animated

-'speed': sets speed of animation, ms
+**speed**: sets speed of animation, ms

 Responsiveness